mainam/FloodMonitoring/README.md

 `getAreaWarnings(double latitude, double longitude, int distance)` returns `List<FloodWarning>` of any flood alerts in the area.

-`getFloodAreaFromUrl(String url)` returns a `Flood` object containing the `FloodArea` including latitude and longitude for plotting warning locations on a map.
+`getFloodAreaFromUrl(String url)` returns the `FloodArea` including latitude and longitude for plotting warning locations on a map.

 #Water Level Stations